About Hallozeen

 Hallozeen was planned to run entirely online.
 Sam assembled Hallozeen collage kits for mail order.
 I taught zoom workshops for collaborative zinemaking.
 I hosted Hallozeen Hotline to video call zinemakers about their Halloween feelings and Ive edited them all down to 3 hours.
 I built an online zine fair gather.town with table information for 53 zinemakers’ new hallozeens (including international artists).

 In August, restrictions eased and Sticky was obligated to spend their year’s funding running a physical zine fair.
 We collaborated on organising the event.
+Emily N3ver made the poster.
 Mission to Seafarers was booked because we were captivated by the Norla Dome.
 2021 was the first Hallozeen where each zinemaker had their own table.
 We launched the online content on the Saturday and the zine fair on the Sunday.
 We had 53 artists worldwide and 26 tabled at the fair.

-We met with Sticky to plan Hallozeen in June 2022.
 Beck ran the postal zine swap again.
+Helen “Juimon” Graham made the poster.
 Liz and Zoe installed a dark, ominous haunted house in Sticky Institute with glowing graffiti wall inside.
 I held 2 workshops leading up to the fair; monster-maker zines and a collaborative tarot deck zine.
 I was still enjoying catching up with zinemakers, so Ive and I made another interview compilation.
 With social distancing eased, 61 zinemakers tabled at Mission to Seafarers, the biggest Hallozeen yet!

-Hallozeen 2023 attracted 101 table applications and we fit 59 zinemakers at tables for the one day zine fair at Mission to Seafarers.
+attracted 101 table applications and we fit 59 zinemakers at tables for the one day zine fair at Mission to Seafarers.
+Jack “Arkham Jack” Ioannou makes the poster.
 I ran Dogbox where people could submit pages to a collab zine and on Hallozeen fair day, I wore the dog as a costume and exchanged copies of the dogbox collab zine for hallozeens (contributors got a dogbox zine copy gratis).
 In the beloved Norla Dome, it was hard to hear each other properly and zinemakers there were pretty removed from the main hall vibe of the rest of the tablers.
 It’s a fun building but the extremely thematic and charming nooks and crannies-ness meant some people didn’t visit the connecting rooms because they didn’t know they were there, or couldn’t easily travel between the heritage steppy bluestone sections without arranging for the portable wheelchair ramps to arrive.

-2024 is planned for Kensington Town Hall.
-The floor looks good and clear and ramped and brightly lit and chandeliered.
-Sticky’s still doing the legwork acquiring the support of City of Melbourne and organising the venue.
-I’m (Alex) running the hallozeen instagram and populating this website and taking my stash of hallozeens on tour.
+The venue was good and clear and ramped and brightly lit and chandeliered.
+Sticky handles the administrative / bureaucratic / technical legwork acquiring the support of City of Melbourne and organising the venue.
+1 (Alex) run the hallozeen instagram and populate this website and take my stash of hallozeens on a tour of outer Melbourne libraries so people can meet the hallozeens.
+I also draw the skeleton poster.

 I enjoy goading so many zinemakers into making the kind of zines I like.
 I have an accordion file for each year’s Hallozeens, but the cohort making new zines since 2022 has been too unwieldy for me to acquire every new zine!